 The late Robert C. Knox Jr. was a long-time YMCA volunteer, first with the County Y and later with the merged YMCA.
 To honor his commitment, the Board of Directors established the R.C.
 Knox Jr. YMCA Distinguished Leadership Award in 1977.
 It continues today as the Y’s top volunteer honor.

 The YMCA of Greater Hartford has a long and proud history of working with our communities.
 The YMCA has played an important role in the lives of Hartford since its founding in 1852.

 Today’s YMCA is made up of The Greater Hartford YMCA and The Hartford County YMCA, which merged in 1972.
-The merger was led by YMCA professionals, Philip W. Breux and Donald Warrington and dedicated volunteers, the late John Wallace and the late Frederick U. Conard, Jr., which resulted in the YMCA of Metropolitan Hartford, Inc., commonly known as the YMCA of Greater Hartford.
+The merger was led by YMCA professionals Philip W. Breux and Donald Warrington, and dedicated volunteers like the late John Wallace and the late Frederick U. Conard Jr., which resulted in the YMCA of Metropolitan Hartford, Inc., commonly known as the YMCA of Greater Hartford.

 About the YMCA of Greater Hartford